- Scout The Competition: The Piano Lesson Market

-This type of feedback helps fuel a teacher's motivation because it acts as reinforcement, providing reassurance that the instruction being provided is good.
+This type of feedback helps fuel a teacher's motivation because it acts as reinforcement, reassuring that the instruction being provided is good.

-It's certainly possible to teach the piano for free, to teach a friend or a family member to play.
+It's certainly possible to teach the piano for free, to lead a friend or a family member to play.

 Giving lessons on an instrument like the piano thus has its commercial side: you need to sell your private lessons on the market, get your piece of the pie by creating a method, an educational approach, something desirable:

-- The opportunity to learn about music theory and the scales; classes for beginners; a variety of styles (jazz, clasical, rock, pop)
+- The opportunity to learn about music theory and the scales; classes for beginners; a variety of styles (jazz, classical, rock, pop)

 - With the ability to adapt to students of any age or level

-- And focused on listening to your students needs
+- And focus on listening to your students' needs

 Below are some ideas from the Superprof team to help you set your rates for your private piano lessons.